Justified (album): Promotion

 Timberlake performed "Like I Love You" at the 2002 MTV Video Music Awards prior to the album's release.
-The day of Justified's release, Timberlake appeared on TRL and performed "Like I Love You" and "Cry Me a River" live in Times Square.
+The day of Justifieds release, Timberlake appeared on TRL and performed "Like I Love You" and "Cry Me a River" live in Times Square.
 TV specials included a sit-down interview with Barbara Walters on 20/20, an episode of MTV Launch that followed the making of Justified, and the TV concert special, Justin Timberlake: Down Home in Memphis.
 Timberlake performed "Cry Me a River" at the 13th annual Billboard Music Awards, held on December 9, 2002, at the MGM Grand Garden Arena in Las Vegas.
 He was accompanied by a string section and a 20-member choir.
 He performed "Cry Me a River" on a promotional concert held at House of Blues in West Hollywood, California on June 17, 2003.
 On February 1, 2004, the singer performed "Rock Your Body" at the Super Bowl XXXVIII halftime show with singer Janet Jackson.
 At the moment Timberlake sang the lyric "Bet I'll have you naked by the end of this song," he ripped off part of Jackson's costume, momentarily exposing her right breast on live television.
 Timberlake distanced himself from the controversy while Jackson faced much criticism.
-He later commented that "America's harsher on women...[and] unfairly harsh on ethnic people."
+He later commented that "America's harsher on women".
 He performed "Señorita" live on the sketch comedy show Saturday Night Live in October 2003, where he served as host and musical guest, and at the 2004 Grammy Awards.
-Magazine covers included Rolling Stone, which dubbed him the "New King of Pop", Entertainment Weekly, VIBE magazine, The Advocate, and Details.
+Magazine covers included Rolling Stone, which dubbed him the "New King of Pop", Entertainment Weekly, Vibe magazine, The Advocate, and Details.